infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violation-reasons.md

 Level 1 Violation

-: If a pilot receives 3 or more Level 1 Violations in one flight, they will automatically be removed from the server and will have to start a flight again.
+: If a pilot receives 3 or more Level 1 Violations in one flight, they will automatically be removed from the server and will have to start a flight again

 Level 2 Violation (Amber)

 : The pilot is disconnected from the server but can continue the flight offline.
-The pilot may return to the Expert Server immediately by starting a new flight provided the number of Level 2 and 3 Violations remain under the server allowed limits.
+The pilot may return to the Expert Server immediately by starting a new flight provided the number of Level 2 and 3 Violations remain under the server allowed limits

 Level 3 Violation (Red)

 : The pilot is disconnected from the server but can continue the flight offline.
-The pilot will not be able to return to the Expert Server after the flight has been ended, with access being restricted for 7 days following this.
+The pilot will not be able to return to the Expert Server after the flight has been ended, with access being restricted for 7 days following this